 Ontario's Lakeshore Capacity Model was developed to determine development capacity on lakes through an assessment of total phosphorus loadings and lake response.
 The Lakeshore Capacity Model is a steadystate mass balance model that estimates hydrologic and phosphorus loading from natural (watershed runoff and atmospheric deposition) and human (septic systems and land disturbance) sources and links them together considering lake dynamics to predict total phosphorus concentrations in lakes.
 Measured total phosphorus data were compared with modelled total phosphorus results to determine the ability of the Lakeshore Capacity Model to accurately estimate total phosphorus concentrations in Trout Lake.
 The Province recommends that differences between measured and modelled results be less than 20% to confidently use the model to assess capacity.
-The modelled ice-free mean total phosphorus concentration under existing conditions for Four Mile Bay and Trout Lake - Main Basin was 6.25 μg/L and 4.84 μg/L. respectively.
+The modelled ice-free mean total phosphorus concentrations under existing conditions for Four Mile Bay and Trout Lake - Main Basin were 6.25 μg/L and 4.84 μg/L, respectively.
 Modelled total phosphorus concentrations are 11% and 5.9% higher than measured values of 5.64 μg/L and 4.57 μg/L, indicating good correspondence between measured and modelled values.
 The background total phosphorus concentrations predicted by the model were 5.18 μg/L (Four Mile Bay) and 3.76 μg/L (Trout Lake - Main Basin) which represent the TP concentration from natural watershed loading only.
-These correspond to background + 50% objectives of 7.77 μg/L (Four Mile Bay) and 5.64 μg/L (Trout Lake - Main Basin) to protect against nuisance algal blooms.
+These correspond to background + 50% objectives of 7.77 μg/L (Four Mile Bay) and 5.64 μg/L (Trout Lake - Main Basin).
 Four Mile Bay and Trout Lake - Main Basin are both under capacity for development as the existing modelled total phosphorus concentrations are less than the Provincial Water Quality Objective of Background + 50% and the Municipal Water Quality Objective of 7 μg/L.

-Two development scenarios, 1) the build out of existing vacant lots of record, and 2) the build out of existing vacant lots of record + the conversion of all seasonal residences to permanent were used to model future total phosphorus concentrations in Four Mile Bay and Trout Lake - Main Basin.
-The build out of existing vacant lots of record on Four Mile Bay increased total phosphorus from 6.25 $\mu$ g/L to 6.44 $\mu$ g/L, which is less than the Provincial Water Quality Objective of 7.77 $\mu$ g/L and minimum Municipal Water Quality Objective of 7 $\mu$ g/L. The development of vacant lots and conversion of all seasonal residences to permanent use resulted in a TP concentration of 6.63 $\mu$ g/L in Four Mile Bay.
-The build out of vacant lots of record on Trout Lake (main basin), as well as upstream lakes, increased total phosphorus concentration from 4.79 $\mu$ g/L to 5.03 $\mu$ g/L. Development of vacant lots of record plus conversion of seasonal to permanent lots resulted in a total phosphorus concentration of 5.13 $\mu$ g/L. All development scenarios resulted in modelled total phosphorus concentrations that were less than the respective Provincial Water Quality Objective or minimum Municipal Water Quality Objective.
+Three development scenarios were used to model future total phosphorus concentrations in Four Mile Bay and Trout Lake - Main Basin: 1) the build out of existing vacant lots of record, 2) the build out of existing vacant lots of record + the conversion of all seasonal residences to permanent, and 3) the build out of existing vacant lots of record + the conversion of all seasonal residences to permanent + build out of 20% of the remaining development capacity (i.e., 20 lots on Four Mile Bay or inflowing streams and 83 lots on Trout Lake - Main Basin or inflowing streams).
+The development scenarios increased modelled total phosphorus concentrations in Four Mile Bay from 6.25 $\mu$ g/L to 6.44 $\mu$ g/L (Scenario #1), 6.63 $\mu$ g/L (Scenario #2), and 6.70 $\mu$ g/L (Scenario #3), all of which are less than the Provincial Water Quality Objective of 7.77 $\mu$ g/L and Municipal Water Quality Objective of 7 $\mu$ g/L. The development scenarios increased modelled total phosphorus concentrations in Trout Lake - Main Basin from 4.57 $\mu$ g/L to 5.03 $\mu$ g/L (Scenario #1), 5.13 $\mu$ g/L (Scenario #2), and 5.23 $\mu$ g/L (Scenario #3), all of which are less than the Provincial Water Quality Objective of 5.64 $\mu$ g/L and Municipal Water Quality Objective of 7 $\mu$ g/L.